Do I need to buy tickets to attend SWF events?

 Booking Access Tickets

-To book accessible seats for events at the Seymour Centre, please contact the Seymour Centre box office on 02 9351 7940 or in person at the corner of City Road and Cleveland Street, Chippendale.
-To book accessible seats for events at the City Recital Hall, please contact the City Recital Hall box office on 02 8256 2222 or in person at 2–12 Angel Place.
-To book accessible seats for events at Carriageworks, please contact the Sydney Writers’ Festival box office on 02 9256 4200.
-To book access tickets for suburban and regional events, please contact venues directly using the contact information on individual event pages.
+To book accessible seats for events at Carriageworks, Green Square Library and Sydney Town Hall, please contact the Sydney Writers’ Festival Box Office on 02 9256 4200.
+To book accessible seats for events at the City Recital Hall, please contact the City Recital Hall box office on 02 8256 2222 or in person at 2 Angel Place.
+For all other events, please refer to the individual event listings for event booking details.

 Companion Card holders qualify for a complimentary ticket for their companion.
 Please contact the Sydney Writers’ Festival box office directly on 02 9256 4200 for assistance with your booking.